 As challenging as it might be, you have to stay proactive during your job search.
 Make sure that you dedicate a couple of hours every day to job search, networking, and polishing your applications.
 Also, be proactive in maintaining a healthy attitude, and daily routines to keep your spirits up.

-Do not hesitate to tap into the career resources provided by your college.
+Do not hesitate to tap into the career resources provided by a reputable university like DeVry University.
 University professors and career offices could introduce you to their networks and get you leads in several ways.